 Awesome idea for a movie: a soldier in the Iraqi army is forced to be Uday Hussein's body double.
 If he refuses his entire family will be tortured and killed.
 Reluctantly, he accepts and has his face surgically changed to be exactly the same as Uday's.
 He lives with Uday and studies all of his mannerisms so he can be his political double as well, making speeches and television appearances.
 Through all of this he begins to see to full extent of just how fucked things are and he believes that Uday might really be insane.
 He has to escape.

-After watching the film I discovered this was supposedly based on a true story and there's even a book about it, but I can't even find it on Amazon, so I don't know.
-The idea is fascinating and I would love to read a well-written book on the subject of dictator's body/political doubles.
+Fascinating idea and I would love to read a well-written book on the subject of dictator's body/political doubles.
 As far as the movie goes, it's still worth watching, but I just wish it was more brutal.
 Dominic Cooper's dual performance alone is worth the price of admission.